-- To enable the driver to return SQL\WVARCHAR instead of SQL\VARCHAR for STRING and VARCHAR columns, and SQL\WCHAR instead of SQL\CHAR for CHAR columns, select the Unicode SQL Character Types check box. - 8.
-To enable the driver to return the hive\system table for catalog function calls such as SQLTables and SQLColumns, select the Show System Table check box. - 9.
-To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select the Use Only SSPI check box. - 10.
+- 7. To enable the driver to return SQL_WVARCHAR instead of SQL_VARCHAR for STRING and VARCHAR columns, and SQL WCHAR instead of SQL CHAR for CHAR columns, select the Unicode SQL Character Types check box. - 8.
+To enable the driver to return the hive system table for catalog function calls such as SQLTables and SQLColumns, select the Show System Table check box. - 9.
+To have the driver automatically attempt to reconnect to the server if communications are lost, select Enable Auto Reconnect. - 10.
+To handle Kerberos authentication using the SSPI plugin instead of MIT Kerberos by default, select the Use Only SSPI check box. - 11.
 To enable the driver to automatically open a new session when the existing session is no longer valid, select the Invalid Session Auto Recover check box.